Upper-class citizen: Development of Tokyo Olympic and Paralympic emblems

 According to Ameba News, these sentiments were widely spread, supported by the fact that upper-class citizen was one of the top HOT words on Twitter.
-It was also used in the print media by Nikkan Gendai on September 5 as a comment by freelance writer Toshiyuki Inoue: “The emblem uproar is not going down, but rather it is shifting to a conflict between the powerful people called upper-class citizens and the ordinary lower-class citizens.”
+It was also used in the print media by Nikkan Gendai on September 5 as a comment by freelance writer Toshiyuki Inoue: "The emblem uproar is not going down, but rather it is shifting to a conflict between the powerful people called upper-class citizens and the ordinary lower-class citizens."
 Nikkan Gendai also used upper-class citizen in its September 5 issue as a cover term to include Nagai and other designers who were involved in the emblem selection process.
 These incidents led to the 2015 nomination of upper-class citizen for the New Words and Buzzwords of the Year Awards.

 Higashi-Ikebukuro fatal runaway car crash

-On April 19, 2019, a car went out of control in Higashi-Ikebukuro, Tokyo, killing a 31-year-old mother and her 3-year-old daughter who were using a pedestrian crossing and injuring ten people, including the driver and his wife.
+On April 19, 2019, a car went out of control in Higashi-Ikebukuro, Tokyo, killing a 31-year-old woman and her 3-year-old daughter who were using a pedestrian crossing and injuring ten people, including the driver and his wife.
 The driver was Kozo Iizuka (87 years old at the time), a retired technical officer of the Ministry of Economy, Trade and Industry (METI) and a former vice-president of Kubota Corporation.
 However, Iizuka was not arrested and was sent to a hospital instead.
 The term upper-class citizen was used on the Internet concerning this perpetrator's social status and received preferential treatment.

 By contrast, two days later, a male driver was caught red-handed for driving a city bus that plowed into a line of pedestrians in Chuo Ward, Kobe City, killing two people and injuring four.
 On May 8 of the same year, a female driver was arrested at the scene of an accident in Otsu City, Shiga Prefecture, where two nursery school children were killed.

-Furthermore, Iizuka was reported in the press as a “former government official” or “former director” and not as a “suspect.”
+Furthermore, Iizuka was reported in the press as a "former government official" or "former director" and not as a "suspect".
 Because he was a high-ranking bureaucrat in the former Ministry of International Trade and Industry (MITI) and also served as a chairman of an industry association and a director of a major machinery manufacturer even after leaving MITI, the perceived special treatment of him drew sharp criticism.
 As a result, the word upper-class citizen was nominated for the 2019 New Words and Buzzwords Award.
 In connection to this, the book Upper-Class Citizen/Lower-Class Citizen by Akira Tachibana (published by Shogakukan), released in August of the same year, reached a circulation of 130,000 copies.